When you're just starting on a low-carb or keto diet, one of the foods you might miss the most is bread.

 - ½ teaspoon xanthan gum

-- Preheat oven to 350 degrees.
-Line a loaf pan with greased parchment or wax paper.
+- Preheat the oven to 350°F. Line a loaf pan with greased parchment or wax paper.

 - Add one packet of FBOMB Macadamia Pecan Nut Butter and the melted butter.
 Reduce the speed of the electric mixer (if using) to medium and continue mixing for 1 more minute.

-- Let the bread sit in the pan for about 5 minutes after pulling out of the oven and then flip it out onto a cooling rack to cool before serving.
+- Let the bread sit in the pan for about 5 minutes after pulling out of the oven and then flip it out onto a cooling rack to cool before slicing and serving.

 - Fiber: 1.7g